Jerpoth/Amazon-Sales-Report/README.md

-The provided dataset contains informa on about sales transac ons on Amazon, including details such as order ID, date, status, fulfilment method, sales channel, product category, size, quan ty, amount, shipping details, and more.
+The provided dataset contains information about sales transactions on Amazon, including details such as order ID, date, status, fulfilment method, sales channel, product category, size, quan ty, amount, shipping details, and more.
 The objec ve is to conduct a comprehensive analysis of the data and extract ac onable insights to support business decision-making.